bexson/PracticeInterview/src/test/java/com/libraryCT/interview_practice/day2/Part2.md

 ### ( TCS/Amex )

 # 8. Imagine that you do not have enough time to test an application.
-What will you do: Do a quick test…?
-What will be your approach?
+What will you do: Do a quick test…?What will be your approach?

 ### ( PNC bank )

 # 9. You mentioned the cucumber BDD framework, there are two different types of cucumber BDD which one is yours?
 ### ( BankOfAmerica )

+ - So , mine is Cucumber-JVM , since  it is fully Gherkin-compliant solution.
+   Where JBehave lacks some common Gherkin features.

 # 10. Imagine if you have an API test case that is data-driven (id) and after you pushed the test case to GitHub -> Jenkins - it shows 503 status code.
 Why?
 Where do you see the status code?